sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-wpd-busenumservice.md

 The `Microsoft-Windows-WPD-BusEnumService` component contains settings used to manage how the system searches for devices that use Media Transfer Protocol over Bluetooth (MTP/BT).

 MTP/BT enables the computer to synchronize and transfer data between the computer and portable devices.
-For example, the computer may synchronize Windows® Media Player music and playlists to a portable music device.
+For example, the computer may synchronize Windows Media Player music and playlists to a portable music device.

 ## In This Section